18F/culper/docs/test-scenarios.md

 ### `submit` tool

-To submit SF-86 XML to the e-QIP test service, use the `api/bin/submit` tool.
+To submit SF-86 XML to the e-QIP test service, use the `api/bin/submit` tool from an approved network.
 It takes a specified JSON test scenario, generates the corresponding SF-86 XML, and makes the e-QIP SOAP call.
 It is built through the top-level `make build-cmd`.

 `submit` requires that the following environment variables be set in its execution environment: